streamnative/pulsar-hub/protocol-handlers/aop/0.1.0/aop.md

 id: "aop"
 ---

+> **Note**
+>
+> The AoP plugin supports only the 0-9-1 protocol with basic produce and consume functionalities, and does not include advanced features such as transactions.
+It is available as an open-source plugin and is only offered as a private preview feature in the Private Cloud distribution.
+It is not available on StreamNative Cloud.
+Please use it with caution.

 # Overview

 AoP (AMQP on Pulsar) supports AMQP0-9-1 protocol and it is backed by Pulsar.
 AoP is implemented as a Pulsar [ProtocolHandler](https://github.com/apache/pulsar/blob/master/pulsar-broker/src/main/java/org/apache/pulsar/broker/protocol/ProtocolHandler.java) with the protocol name of "amqp".
 The AoP protocol handler is built as a `nar` file and it is loaded when the Pulsar broker starts.